Shor's algorithm: Feasibility and impact

-RSA is based on the assumption that factoring large integers is computationally intractable.
-As far as is known, this assumption is valid for classical (non-quantum) computers; no classical algorithm is known that can factor integers in polynomial time.
+RSA can be broken if factoring large integers is computationally feasible.
+As far as is known, this is not possible using classical (non-quantum) computers; no classical algorithm is known that can factor integers in polynomial time.
 However, Shor's algorithm shows that factoring integers is efficient on an ideal quantum computer, so it may be feasible to defeat RSA by constructing a large quantum computer.
 It was also a powerful motivator for the design and construction of quantum computers, and for the study of new quantum-computer algorithms.
 It has also facilitated research on new cryptosystems that are secure from quantum computers, collectively called post-quantum cryptography.

+Physical implementation

+Given the high error rates of contemporary quantum computers and too few qubits to use quantum error correction, laboratory demonstrations obtain correct results only in a fraction of attempts, and have used only small semiprimes.